ahmedashraf0001/AspNetMVC-ECommercePlatform/README.md

 # 🛒 Full-Stack E-Commerce Platform (ASP.NET MVC)

-A modern, feature-rich E-Commerce web application built using **ASP.NET MVC**, **Entity Framework**, and a **Layered Architecture**.
+A modern, feature-rich E-Commerce web application built using **ASP.NET MVC**, **Entity Framework**, and a **N-tier architecture**.
 It provides a clean, animated UI for customers to browse and shop, and a powerful admin panel for managing the entire system.

 ---
 ![Home](./assets/home.png)